levismunene01/Hotels-and-Traveling-site-Grp10-Project-/README.md

 Navigate to the project directory: cd HotelsandTravelingsiteGrp10Project

-Installation Requirements
+Installation Requirements:
 Must Have Git

 Link to Live Site On GitHub Pages: https://github.com/levismunene01/Hotels-and-Traveling-site-Grp10-Project-

-Technologies Used
+Technologies Used :
-REACT
+REACT,
-Github
+Github,
-Bootstrap
+Bootstrap.

 Copyright and License Information: This project is licensed under the MIT License - see the LICENSE file for details. copyright (c) 2024